kwangure/strawberry/docs/examples/button/04-ignoring-styles/README.md

 }
 ---

+Add the {% code inline="true" language="css" code=".br-ignore" /%}
-Add the `br-ignore` class to exclude a button from Strawberry styling.
+class to exclude a button from Strawberry styling.